wewade/prep-js-objects/README.md

 Objects let us store data in much more meaningful and helpful ways, with property names.
 Each Property of an Object can hold **any** data-type: *Booleans*, *Numbers*, *Strings*, an *Array*, an *Object*, or a *Function*.

+## Getting Started
+1. **Fork** this repository
+1. **Clone** this repo from your personal GitHub account.
+    - Copy the SSH address on the page
+    - Run the command: `$ git clone [YOUR SSH ADDRESS]` to clone this repo onto your computer.
+1. Navigate into the exercise folder, e.g. `$ cd prep-js-objects`.
+1. Run the command: `$ npm install` to get all other files needed to run the tests.
+1. Your work will be entered into the file named `objects.js`
+1. Run your tests with the command `$ npm test`.
+  - You will need to enter this command each time you want to run the tests.
+1. Make all your tests pass :)

 ## Caveat
 Below you may see the term **key-value pair**, this is just another way of referring to an object's **property name** (key) and its **value**.